Samuel-Alexander/rise-of-the-machines/README.md

 ## Steps
 1. **Data Generation:** Gather and prepare historical return data for training and testing
 2. **Create trading signals**
-3. **Train and compare multiple Machine Learning Algorithms:** Compare prediction performance of multiple ML-Algorithms on dimensions of accuracy, performanc, and efficiency (Sharpe Ratio).
+3. **Train and compare multiple Machine Learning Algorithms:** Compare prediction performance of multiple ML-Algorithms on dimensions of accuracy, performance, and efficiency (Sharpe Ratio).
 Alogorithms in scope:
   * Logistic Regression
   * AdaBoostClassifier
   * DecisionTreeClassifier